paper-engineer/guides-to-life/docs/README.md

 Todo
 - see if I can make it read separate collections for chapters
 - figure out how to make a splash page and book landing pages...fuck it, introduction section it is, then there's just the splash page left.
+- the next/prev page buttons don't work for the same reason the index.html pages don't work. fix it, then make a PR.

 8/2/2026
 - set up the thing and made the toc work.